 The Asoka tree is worshipped in Chaitra, the first month of the Hindu calendar.
 It is also associated with Kamadeva, the Hindu god of love, who included an Asoka blossom among the five flowers in his quiver, where Asoka represent seductive hypnosis.

 The Asoka tree is closely associated with the Yakshi mythological beings.
 Often found at gates of Buddhist and Hindu temples, is the sculpture of a Yakshini with her foot on the trunk and her hands holding the branch of a flowering Asoka tree which is based on an ancient tree deity related to fertility.

 Components of Asoka Herb

+B.N.
+Ghosh from the School of Tropical Medicine, Kolkata, had investigated the powderised bark ash of Asoka and discovered presence of silica, sodium, potassium, phosphate, magnesium, iron, calcium, strontium and aluminium.
+A crystalline glycosidal substance has been sequestered from the bark, with galactose as the constitutional sugar.
 The dried bark of the tree makes up the drug.
 The bark contains tannins and catechol.
-B.N.
-Ghosh from the School of Tropical Medicine, Calcutta, had investigated the powderised bark ash of Asoka and discovered presence of silica, sodium, potassium, phosphate, magnesium, iron, calcium, strontium and aluminium.
-A crystalline glycosidal substance has been sequestered from the bark, with galactose as the constitutional sugar.

 The bark of the tree is effectual for unwarranted blood loss during menstruation due to the presence of uterine fibroids, leucorrhoea and other causes.
-It can be used as an alternative for ergot, a kind of dried fungus used in medicines for treating uterine haemorrhages.
-It is taken as a decoction.
+It is taken as a concoction.

 The bark is also effective for internal piles.
-A decoction made in the similar manner as in the case of uterine disorders is taken in such conditions.
+A concoction made in the similar manner as in the case of uterine disorders is taken in such conditions.

 The dried flowers of Asoka tree are useful in cases of diabetes.
 The bark of the tree is also useful in treating scorpion-sting.